DDM-Lab/janus/README.md

 an issue for ordinary experiments where you will be starting and stopping them yourself by hand anyway.
 To start such a Python based demo you will need to encapsulate the activation of the environment and subsequent running of the application into a simple shell script.
-See `/home/ddmlab/demonstrations/minimap-DEMO/start.sh` for an example of how to do this.
+See `/home/ddmlab/demonstrations/minimap-DEMO/start-minimap-demo.sh` for an example of how to do this.
 For minimap, we added it to the list of demos to start by cd’ing to `/home/ddmlab/demonstrations/minimap-DEMO/` and running

-    sudo su -c ’pm2 start start.sh’ ddmlab
+    sudo su -c ’pm2 start start-minimap-demo.sh’ ddmlab

 To recapitulate and make more concrete the above, when setting up a Python based demo to start automatically you’ll usually want to create a venv virtual environment, activate